SmezaG/ScheduledTasksFinder/README.md

 Once you have completed the installation, you are ready to run the project.
 You can use one of the following files:

-- Buscatareas.bat: Run this file to start the project from the command line.
+- `Buscatareas.bat` : Run this file to start the project from the command line.

-- Buscatareas.pyw: Run this file to start the project in a windowed environment.
+- `Buscatareas.pyw` : Run this file to start the project in a windowed environment.

 Both files perform the same function, so you can choose whichever suits your needs.